cuba fuel shortage

 If you plan to use Viazul buses on your trip to Cuba

 We recommend continuing booking as normal.
 You can book online.
-If Viazul cancels any buses your tickets will be refunded. (regardless of how you buy them).
+If Viazul cancels any buses your tickets will be refunded.

 Plan for your Cuban Holiday costs being a little more than expected